-Sodium Multivitamin Transporter (SMVT) facilitates the uptake of biotin, pantothenic acid, lipoic acid, and iodine from the gut and across the Blood Brain Barrier.
-SMVT is the only currently known intestinal biotin transporter.
+SMVT (Sodium Multivitamin Transporter) facilitates the uptake of biotin, pantothenic acid, lipoic acid, and iodine from the gut and across the Blood Brain Barrier.
+It is the only currently known intestinal biotin transporter.

 SMVT is present in the small and large intestines, liver, kidney, heart, lungs, brain, cornea, retina, and placenta tissues.